 Clinical Nursing IV

 Accreditation Commission for Education in Nursing (ACEN)

 3343 Peachtree Road NE, Suite 850

 Oklahoma State Board of Career And Technology Education

 Oklahoma City, OK 73106

-Fall 2017 Application Deadline
+Spring 2018 Application Deadline

 Please download supporting documents and read before submitting application, transcripts and other required documents.

-2017 Application Orientation/Written Communications Skills Assessment/Interview
+Final Spring 2018 Application Orientation and Written Communications Skills Assessment/Interview

 Applicants must meet minimum Academic Assessment requirement.